JamesMartin1998/lets-pick/README.md

 ## Future Features

 - Vote Percentage Bar
   - Currently users can see which option is more popular on each post by comparing the number for each option.
-In the future a bar could be added to each post and two colours could be used to show the percentage of each vote option.
+In the future, a bar could be added to each post and two colours could be used to show the percentage of each vote option.
 The bar could move using a transition effect when a user adds a vote on a post.
 This would provide a more attractive graphic to users.
 - Followers
   - At the beginning of this project I thought that having followers is unnecessary for this website.
 I still believe that the site funcitons sufficiently without the need of followers.
 However I can see how following profiles could make the site superior as users could also have a page to see the posts from users that they follow.
 This would provide an extra level to the custom experience on the site.
 - Multiple Post Images